nojronatron/nojronatron.github.io/continuing-education/retro-blargh.md

 Semi-regular notes taken during my software developer journey.

+## Wednesday 6-Sept-2023

+Attended a MSFT Reactor session on [.NET MAUI Handlers and Native Controls](./maui-handlers-native-controls.html).
+After looking at the MAUI repo and Microsoft Learn pages about MAUI, it is still in its infancy, but there is a lot of activity and [documentation](https://learn.microsoft.com/en-us/dotnet/maui/) supporting development.
+One key drawback on developing MAUI apps is developing iOS native requires 'a networked Mac' (presumedly to run Mac Catalyst).
+I've missed some sessions in the series so I intend to catch up on those.

+## Tuesday 5-Sept-2023

+"When coding gets hard, it might be because the design isn't following best practices." -Me

+I've found several areas where I wasn't following good coding practice, and the code was becoming tough to read and too complex.
+After some refactoring, moving classes around and simplifying various methods by breaking them out into multiple functions, it became easier to read, edit, debug, and add-on to.

 ## Monday 4-Sept-2023

 Ran a few experiments with AREDN Mesh over the weekend into today: